nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Basic Physics/Quantum physics/Slater determinant.md

-The Slater determinant is a special way to write the [[Zettelkasten/Master's degree/Basic Physics/Bosons and fermions - the symmetrization postulate|antisymmetrizer]] for the wavefunction:
+The Slater determinant is a special way to write the [[Bosons and fermions - the symmetrization postulate|antisymmetrizer]] for the wavefunction:

 $$\Phi_e( \bar{\xi}_1,\bar{\xi}_2,\dots,\bar{\xi}_n)=\psi_1(\bar{\xi}_1)\psi_2(\bar{\xi}_2)\dots\psi_n(\bar{\xi}_n)$$